EMBL-EBI-GCA/gca_hipsci_website/announcements/_posts/2016-02-04-hipsci-lines-available-from-ecacc.md

 Cells lines in our [HipSci data browser]({{site.baseurl}}/lines) are marked with their current 'banking status'.
 You can filter to display only lines that are currently available from ECACC.

+If you require a large panel of different HipSci lines (20 plus) then contact ECACC (culturecollections@phe.gov.uk) for a special quotation.